EMERGING MARKETS-Brazil's real, Peruvian sol lead Latam currencies higher

-June 9 (Reuters) - Most Latin American currencies rose on Friday, led by the Brazilian real's 1% advance, while the Peruvian sol also hit an over one-year high a day after the country kept interest rates unchanged.
+June 9 (Reuters) - Most Latin American currencies rose on Friday, led by the Brazilian real's 1% advance, while the Peruvian sol briefly hit an over 14-month high a day after the country kept interest rates unchanged.

-MSCI's index of Latin American currencies .MILA00000CUS rose 0.9% by 1456 GMT to its highest since September 2014 - a level hit multiple times this year as the dollar plunged on expectations that the Federal Reserve would soon halt its rate-hiking cycle.
+MSCI's index of Latin American currencies .MILA00000CUSrose 1.0% by 1900 GMT to its highest since September 2014 - a level hit multiple times this year as the dollar plunged on expectations that the U.S. Federal Reserve would soon halt its rate-hiking cycle.

 "We continue to believe that peak U.S. interest rates are behind us, and that notwithstanding the ongoing choppiness in U.S. rates, the trend is likely to be lower rates from current levels toward year-end," said Phoenix Kalen, Societe Generale's global head of emerging markets research.

-"All in all, given the slow return of inflation to target, we think that MPC will wait to see more decisive progress on the disinflationary front before easing the policy stance," Goldman Sachs economist Alberto Ramos said in a note.

-Higher copper prices also supported the currency and drove Chile's peso up 0.2%, as both countries are leading copper exporters.
+Peru's central bank expects inflation to converge to its target in 2024, not the end of this year as previously estimated, said the bank's manager for economic studies Adrian Armas.

-The Brazilian real hit a one-year high after Thursday's market holiday.
+The Brazilian real BRL= hit a one-year high after Thursday's market holiday, last up 1.1%.
 It has benefited in recent weeks from easing uncertainty over fiscal policies after the country's lower house approved a new fiscal framework bill, and as data pointed to robust economic growth.

+Nevertheless, a new poll showed Brazilian President Luiz Inacio Lula da Silva's approval ratings are slipping steadily.

-The Colombian peso COP=fell 0.5% against the dollar, reversing early gains.
+The Colombian peso COP= slipped 0.4% against the dollar, reversing early gains.
 It remains on track for a 3.7% rise this week, boosted by expectations that a political scandal would jeopardize the government's social reform agenda.

+Ratings agency Moody's reaffirmed its BAA2 rating for Colombia and held its outlook as stable.

 Data showed Mexican industrial output was 0.7% higher year-over-year in April, below market forecasts for 1.3% growth.